Endoscopy and cohomology of a quasi-split U(4): Introduction

-Let $E$ be an imaginary quadratic field.
-Let $N \ge 1$, let $U(N)$ be the quasi-split unitary group of degree $N$ with respect to $E/\Q$, and let $G$ be an inner form of $U(N)$.
-Let $\Gamma \subset G(\Q)$ be an arithmetic congruence lattice, and for $n \ge 1$ let $\Gamma(n)$ be the corresponding principal congruence subgroup of $\Gamma$.
-Let $K_\infty$ be a maximal compact subgroup of $G(\R)$, and let $Y(n) = \Gamma(n) \backslash G(\R) / K_\infty$.
-This article is interested in how the $L^2$ Betti numbers $h^i_{(2)}$ of $Y(n)$ grow with $n$, specifically in the case when $G = U(4)$.
 We let $V(n) = |\Gamma : \Gamma(n)|$, which is asymptotically equal to the volume of $Y(n)$.
-The standard bound that we wish to improve over is $h^i_{(2)}(Y(n)) \ll V(n)$, which follows immediately from Hodge theory if $\Gamma$ is cocompact, and otherwise from the results of \cite{BC} expressing $h^i_{(2)}(Y(n))$ in terms of automorphic representations, together with Savin's bound \cite{Sa} for the multiplicity of a representation in the cuspidal spectrum and Langlands' theory of Eisenstein series.
+The standard bound that we wish to improve over is $h^i_{(2)}(Y(n)) \ll V(n)$.
+This follows from the equality of $h^i_{(2)}$ with an ordinary Betti number if $\Gamma$ is cocompact, and otherwise from the noncompact version of Matsushima's formula in \cite[Prop 5.6]{BG} which expresses $h^i_{(2)}(Y(n))$ in terms of automorphic representations, together with Savin's bound \cite{Sa} for the multiplicity of a representation in the cuspidal spectrum and Langlands' theory of Eisenstein series.